mchukurs/mchukurs/README.md

 - 👋 Hi, I’m @mchukurs
-- 👀 I’m interested in integrations, architecture and networking
+- 👀 I’m interested in software engineering, integrations, architecture and networking
-- 🌱 I’m currently learning mcia mule
+- 🌱 I’m currently learning core Java
-- 📫 How to reach me: cukursmatiss@gmail.com
+- 📫 Contact me: matiss.cukurs@chukurs.com

 <!---
 mchukurs/mchukurs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.